Spreadcat/ansible-role-stup/README.md

 ## Requirements

-This role needs access to <http://github.com> in order to retrieve a copy of [stup][#github] and install it.
+* This role needs access to <http://github.com> in order to retrieve a copy of [stup][#github] and install it.

-It also requires a local installation of [GIT][#git], which will be automatically installed from the package manager if not already installed.
+* It also requires a local installation of [GIT][#git], which will be automatically installed from the package manager if not already installed.
+* The role requires `gathered_facts: true` to be set.

 ## Role Variables